sartography/spiffworkflow_website/content/pages/spiffeditor.md

 ---
 title: "SpiffEditor (and other open source projects)"
-subtitle: "Here are few more tools for working with SpiffWorkfow and SpiffArena"
+subtitle: "More tools for working with SpiffWorkfow and SpiffArena"
 date: 2022-12-27T16:05:00-05:00
 draft: false
 ---